An appraisal letter acknowledges the contribution and reviews the performance of an employee during a calendar year.

-However, the process of conducting performance appraisal won’t be completed without the help of an appraisal letter, right?
-And if you already planned to write an appraisal letter, then you’ve come to the right place.
+However, a performance appraisal won’t be complete without an appraisal letter, right?
+And if you plan to write an appraisal letter, then you’ve come to the right place.

 What is an Appraisal Letter?